FranklinChen/refactoring-puzzle-cpp/README.md

 ### Memory management

-I decided it was not worth the trouble to prevent memory leaks in this sample code by coming up with a memory policy, using `std::shared_ptr`, etc.
+In the absence of automatic garbage collection, I used `std::shared_ptr` to prevent memory leaks.

 ### Algebraic data types